CM Pay Per Post (CMPPP) - Payment Options - MicroPayments vs. EDD vs. WooCommerce

 The virtual currency can be based not on real money but on point, which the user gains or spends while performing tasks set by the admin.

 Once the user tries to activate the subscription the plugin check if he/she has enough "points" in his wallet.
 If not, the plugin will suggest to purchase points.

 2) Direct Payments - With EDD / WooCommerce

 Allows you to charge users directly through different payment gateways, such as PayPal.

-This option requires these to be installed:
+This option requires to be installed and activated:

-- Easy Digital Downloads or the WooCommerce.
+- Easy Digital Downloads or WooCommerce (or both).

 WooCommerce is currently the most used eCommerce solution for WordPress and treats each download as a downloadable product.
 EDD only handles virtual products, which it calls Downloads.
 PayPerPost works and behaves the same way with both.

 When configuring EDD or WooCommerce, you can select which payment gateways to use.
 Some common options include Stripe, PayPal, Skrill, and 2Checkout.